ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 # Real time inventory demo GitOps

-This gitops uses OpenShift GitOps and OpenShift Pipelines to manage the deployment and build of the solution.
+This gitops uses OpenShift GitOps to manage the deployment of the real-time inventory solution.

 ## Scenario presentation

-This scenario implements a simple real time inventory management solution based on some real life MVPs we developed in 2020.
+This scenario implements a simple real-time inventory management solution based on some real life MVPs we developed in 2020.

-Stores are sending their sale transactions to a central messaging platform, based on queues or topics.
+Stores are sending their sale transactions to a central messaging platform, based on queues or Kafka topics.

 As illustrated by the following figure, we are using Kafka / Event Streams to support the events pub/sub and then need to have aggregators to compute store inventory and